 Buy Travel cards

-If you’re looking to hop on a train instead, buying a Railcard is a no-brainer.
+If you’re looking to hop on trains instead, buying a Railcard is a no-brainer.
 Railcards allow you to travel anywhere in the UK at a discount.
 If you’re aged between 16-25 or 26-30 you can get 25% off a standard train ticket.
 You can either buy a one-year pass for £30 or a three-year pass for £70.
 Some banks, such as Santander, also include a free four-year railcard as part of their student account agreements.

-Utilise your free £150 Inspire credit
+Use your free £150 Inspire credit

 * The Salford Inspire Scheme has an eligibility criteria that we haven’t outlined in full in this article.
 Check the Inspire website for more information.

 We hope these tips help you settle in and enjoy your time here at Salford.
-However, if you are struggling, take a look at our Wellbeing & Counselling resources.
+However, if you are struggling, take a look at our Wellbeing and Counselling resources.
 We have self-help resources to help you manage the emotions you might be feeling during this time such as anxiety or loneliness.
 If you need some further support, you can book an appointment with one of our Wellbeing Advisers.